19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Mithrinian Pantheons/Pantheons of Mithrinia.md

 ### Imperial Pantheon

-The [Imperial Pantheon](Imperial%20Pantheon.md) is the Prime Pantheon of [Humans](../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Humans.md) and of most of Mithrinia given the Empire's dominance over it.
+The [Imperial Pantheon](Imperial%20Pantheon.md) was originally the Pantheon of [Humans](../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Humans.md), but now it is most of Mithrinia given the Empire's dominance over it.

 ### Sylvan Pantheon

-The [Sylvan Pantheon](Sylvan%20Pantheon.md) is the ancient Pantheon of the [Forest Elves](../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Elves.md#Forest%20Elf%20(Sylvan)).
+The [Sylvan Pantheon](Sylvan%20Pantheon.md) is the ancient Pantheon of the [Elves](../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Elves.md).
 It still holds prominence throughout Glynwyn and its surrounding civilizations.
 Additionally, the warm-blooded animal folk tend to worship the Deities in the Sylvan Pantheon for reverence of the Natural World.

 ### Drow Pantheon

-The [Drow Pantheon](Drow%20Pantheon.md) chiefly worships only one Deity, the [Drow](../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Elves.md#Ash%20Elf%20(Drow)) Patron [Nyx](Mithrinian%20Deities/Nyx.md), goddess of Twilight.
-They acknowledge many other Deities in their Pantheon, but as antagonists to [Nyx](Mithrinian%20Deities/Nyx.md).
+The [Drow Pantheon](Drow%20Pantheon.md) chiefly worships only one Deity, [Nyx](Mithrinian%20Deities/Nyx.md), goddess of Twilight.

+Notably, the Drow have significant rites and pilgrimages that followers undergo that directly reference several demons.
+They are known as the antagonists, as rather than outright worshipping them, the rites serve to illuminate Nyx's divine power to protect the Drow people from their enemies.

 ### Orcish Pantheon